 “(Lisa's) is a voice that flows like raw honey, and her supple way with lyrics and melody are a bewitching combination of homage and deeply personal interpretation.”

 — Rick Koster, Arts and Culture reporter, The New London Day

-Lisa enraptures audiences with her smooth and intuitive jazz vocal stylings.
+Lisa Marien enraptures audiences with her smooth and intuitive jazz vocal stylings.
 She fuses her experiences and influences to present a repertoire of classic and contemporary song that pleases music lovers of all ages.
 Listening to Lisa, you'll feel echoes of Sarah Vaughan's elegant phrasing, intertwined with the contemporary smoothness of Anita Baker: a warm, rich palette of sound that embraces you.